graphql-python/graphene/docs/execution/dataloader.rst

 .. code:: python

-    from promise import Promise
-    from promise.dataloader import DataLoader
+    from aiodataloader import DataLoader

     class UserLoader(DataLoader):
-        def batch_load_fn(self, keys):
+        async def batch_load_fn(self, keys):
-            # Here we return a promise that will result on the
-            # corresponding user for each key in keys
+            # Here we call a function to return a user for each key in keys
-            return Promise.resolve([get_user(id=key) for key in keys])
+            return [get_user(id=key) for key in keys]

-A batch loading function accepts a list of keys, and returns a ``Promise`` which resolves to a list of ``values``.
+A batch loading async function accepts a list of keys, and returns a list of ``values``.

-Then load individual values from the loader. ``DataLoader`` will coalesce all individual loads which occur within a single frame of execution (executed once the wrapping promise is resolved) and then call your batch function with all requested keys.
+Then load individual values from the loader. ``DataLoader`` will coalesce all individual loads which occur within a single frame of execution (executed once the wrapping event loop is resolved) and then call your batch function with all requested keys.